openresty/lua-resty-lock/README.markdown

 For Cache Locks
 ===============

-One common use case for this library is to limit concurrent backend queries for the same key when a cache miss happens.
+One common use case for this library is avoid the so-called "dog-pile effect", that is, to limit concurrent backend queries for the same key when a cache miss happens.
 This usage is similar to the standard ngx_proxy module's [proxy_cache_lock](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_lock) directive.

 The basic workflow for a cache lock is as follows: